First Link® formal referrals

 - A First Link bulletin for your area is distributed every three months to keep everyone informed about upcoming education and support programs.

 - Individuals/families receive an information package, connection to Alzheimer Society education programs and support groups, and referrals to other community and health-care services.
-Please refer to our First Link brochure for Health Care Providers for more information.
+Please refer to our First Link brochure for families for more information.

 - Note: if you are a person with dementia, or you are caring for someone with dementia, please ask your health-care provider to complete a form below to make a formal referral to First Link® dementia support.
 You can also contact your local Resource Centre or call the First Link® Dementia Helpline at 1-800-936-6033.

 Consult our First Link bulletins page for a copy of your local bulletin.

 For more information see the Benefits of Disclosing the Diagnosis.